-Giving participants dangerous drugs: During 2015-18 researchers gave women Depo-provera (injections for birth control) to see how many would get HIV.
-Before the trial began, researchers had estimated from multiple previous studies that Depo-Provera increased women’s risk to get HIV by 40%-50%.
+During 2015-18 researchers gave women Depo-Provera injections for birth control to see how many would get HIV.
+Before the trial began, evidence from multiple previous studies warned that Depo-Provera increased women’s risk to get HIV by 40%-50%.

 [Here’s another account of unethical research, with a table listing foreign sources of funding and foreign organizations that said the research was ethical.]